-The general attitudes they bring to work
+The general attitude they bring to work

-Think bigger and broader than an engagement survey
+Think bigger than an engagement survey

 Turnover and retention.
 Use data from exit surveys and Glassdoor reviews to understand why employees leave.
-Identify ways to lower regrettable turnover and increase retention.
+Identify ways to lower regrettable employee turnover and increase retention.

 Performance conversations.
 Employees want ongoing coaching and feedback from their managers.
 Embrace a modern performance management strategy with ongoing performance conversations and check-ins.